Dictyostelium discoideum

 Dictyostelium discoideum is a species of soil-dwelling amoeba belonging to the phylum Amoebozoa, infraphylum Mycetozoa.
 Commonly referred to as slime mold, D. discoideum is a eukaryote that transitions from a collection of unicellular amoebae into a multicellular slug and then into a fruiting body within its lifetime.
-Its unique asexual lifecycle consists of four stages: vegetative, aggregation, migration, and culmination.
-The lifecycle of D. discoideum is relatively short, which allows for timely viewing of all stages.
-The cells involved in the lifecycle undergo movement, chemical signaling, and development, which are applicable to human cancer research.
-The simplicity of its lifecycle makes D. discoideum a valuable model organism to study genetic, cellular, and biochemical processes in other organisms.
+Its unique asexual life cycle consists of four stages: vegetative, aggregation, migration, and culmination.
+The life cycle of D. discoideum is relatively short, which allows for timely viewing of all stages.
+The cells involved in the life cycle undergo movement, chemical signaling, and development, which are applicable to human cancer research.
+The simplicity of its life cycle makes D. discoideum a valuable model organism to study genetic, cellular, and biochemical processes in other organisms.

 Natural habitat and diet

 In the wild, D. discoideum can be found in soil and moist leaf litter.
 Its primary diet consists of bacteria, such as Escherichia coli, found in the soil and decaying organic matter.
 Uninucleate amoebae of D. discoideum consume bacteria found in their natural habitat, which includes deciduous forest soil and decaying leaves.